 No matter how difficult insurance companies turn out to be and how aggressively they react to your claims, you have to understand that the law will typically stand by the party who has suffered losses.
 As long as you have the evidence to substantiate your claim and know how to present it, you will be compensated.

-If you have suffered a personal injury and you know that it was the other party who was primarily at fault, call our Rome, GA attorneys at Bader Law Firm.
+If you have suffered a personal injury and you know that it was the other party who was primarily at fault, call our Rome, GA attorneys at Bader Scott Injury Lawyers.
 Our legal team has dealt with numerous personal injury cases over the years.
 They are skilled negotiators and know the art of handling insurance companies.

 You may have all the facts on your side, but you also need the necessary skills to be able to prove that it was the other party that was responsible for your injuries.
 Often insurance companies try for an early settlement.
 The goal is to settle the case quickly and with as little payout as possible.
 Do not make the mistake of accepting the first offer they make.
 Talk to our lawyers and they will advise you on how to proceed.

 Consult with a Personal Injury Attorney in Rome, GA for Guidance with Your Case

 If you live in Georgia, you will have to prove negligence, and you will have to prove fault.
 Most people do not know how to do that and have never before dealt with insurance companies, lawyers and courts.

 We are here to offer you our expertise and to assure you that we are here to help you.
 We understand that you are already dealing with the injury and its impact on your financial situation and your personal life.
 We understand that when a person gets injured, it is not just they who suffer but their entire family suffers a setback.